 A Review of 6 Popular Business Magazines

-Over the past two years, I have had the luxury of subscribing to six different business magazines: Fortune, Inc., Fast Company, Money, Bloomberg BusinessWeek, and The Economist.
-After reading through each and every issue that I received, I feel that it would be helpful to others if I published my thoughts and feelings concerning each magazine, so that they may make an educated choice before they subscribe.
-Fortunately, through various benefits and perks I did not have to pay for any of my subscriptions.
-However, my readers may not have the same good fortune, and so I will do my best to inform you before your hard-earned money is spent.
+I have had the opportunity over the last few years to subscribe to six different business magazines: Fortune, Inc., Fast Company, Money, Bloomberg BusinessWeek, and The Economist.
+After reading through so many different publications, I felt that it would be helpful to others if I published my thoughts concerning each magazine.
+Hopefully this will help others to make a more educated choice before they choose to subscribe.
+Fortunately, through various benefits and perks I did not have to pay for many of my subscriptions.
+However, my readers may not share my same good fortune and so I will do my best to inform you before your hard-earned money is spent.

-Fast Company is a magazine that focuses on small businesses and their owners.
-Although the publication is full of articles describing facts, events, items, and interviews, there are very few full, in-depth stories.
+Fast Company is a magazine that focuses on small business.
+Although the publication covers a wide variety of different topics, there are very few full, in-depth stories.
 A majority of the articles span one to two pages at most.
-I find the magazine extremely annoying because they often split their cover stories in half, with the remainder of the story located in the back.
+I find this magazine particularly annoying because they often split their longer stories in half, with the remainder of the story located in the back.
 This creates a lot of unnecessary page flipping, which I have never seen in any other magazine I have ever read, business-related or not.

 Of course, unnecessary page flipping is not a huge reason to forego the purchase of any magazine.
 However, I also find that Fast Company doesn't deliver on the same level of journalism as the other business magazines, and has proved itself to be of very little use.

-Inc. magazine is published by the same makers of Fast Company, and although it would be reasonable to expect the quality of the two magazines to be similar, this is not the case.
+Inc. magazine is published by the same company as Fast Company, and although it would be reasonable to expect the quality of the two magazines to be similar, this is not the case.
 In my opinion, Inc. magazine provides far more value to its readers.

 Like Fast Company, Inc. also provides information about small businesses, with a focus on start-ups.
 The magazine is well known for its "Inc. 500" - a list of the 500 fastest growing small businesses in the United States.
 Inc. publishes far more in-depth stories than Fast Company, which to me, are far more useful.
 The magazine covers business strategies that have both worked and failed, and provides insight into the minds of the owners who developed such strategies.